gjbex/Defensive_programming_and_debugging/docs/CodingBestPractices/coding_best_practices.md

 The compiler would give an error for the code fragment above since all variables have to be declared explicitly, and `totl` was not.

-When developing multithreaded C/C++ programs using OpenMP, limiting the scope of variables to parallel regions makes those variables thread-private, hence reducing the risk of data races.
+When developing multi-threaded C/C++ programs using OpenMP, limiting the scope of variables to parallel regions makes those variables thread-private, hence reducing the risk of data races.
 We will discuss this in more detail in a later section.
+Unfortunately, the semantics for the Fortran `block` statement in an OpenMP do loop is not defined, at least up to the OpenMP 4.5 specification.
+Although `gfortran` accepts such code constructs, and seems to generate code with the expected behavior, it should be avoided since Intel Fortran compiler will report an error for such code.

 This recommendation is [mentioned](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Res-scope) in the C++ core guidelines.

 ## Be explicit about constants

-If a variable's value is not supposed to change during the runtime of a program, declare it as a constant, so that the compiler will warn you if you inadvertently modify its value.
+If a variable's value is not supposed to change during the run time of a program, declare it as a constant, so that the compiler will warn you if you inadvertently modify its value.
 In C/C++, use the `const` qualifier, in Fortran, use `PARAMETER`.

 If arguments passed to function should be read-only, use `const` in C/C++ code, and `INTENT(IN)` in Fortran.
 Although Fortran doesn't require that you state the intent of arguments passed to procedures, it is nevertheless wise to do so.
 The compiler will catch at least some programming mistakes if you do.